Slax

 Slax is a LiveCD Linux distribution developed by Tomáš Matějíček and based on upstream customizable Linux distributions.
-Packages can be added by apt package manager or can be prepared as modules.
+Packages can be added by the apt package manager or can be prepared as modules.
 The tagline for Slax refers to itself as "your pocket operating system".

 Features

 One of the main benefits of the Slax distribution is its ease of customization.
 Additional software can be added and removed, using Slax modules.
-A traditional package manager such as Debian's APT is not required to load additional software; Slax modules are completely self-contained.
+A traditional package manager such as Debian's APT is not required to load additional software.
+Slax modules are completely self-contained.
 However, APT is fully supported.
 Users can also modify the default CD image or USB drive installation to customize the packages available in the distribution on boot.
 Slax also allows Debian packages to be converted into Slax modules.

 Slax modules are compressed read-only SquashFS file system images that are compressed with an LZMA compressor.
 The various modules are stacked together to build the complete Slax root directory.
 A supplemental writable layer (a tmpfs file system) is put on the top of the stack to implement the write functionality.

 The stackable file system of choice changed between Slax versions 5 (UnionFS) and 6 (aufs), as did the module file name extension (changed from .mo to .sb).